jpastuszek/httpimagestore/README.md

 }
 ```

-Putting image under `/pad/128/256/backgroud-color=green` URI will result with three thumbnails generated with single *HTTP Thumbnailer* request from `input` image into `original`, `small` and `padded` references.
+Putting image under `/pad/128/256/backgroud-color=green` URI will result with three thumbnails generated with single [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer) request from `input` image into `original`, `small` and `padded` references.
-`original` image will have width of 128 pixels and height of 256 pixels; the original image will be centered and padded with color green background to match this dimensions; it will be JPEG image saved with compression quality of 84.
+`original` image will have width of 128 pixels and height of 256 pixels; the image will be centered and padded with color green background to match this dimensions; it will be a JPEG image, saved with compression quality of 84.

-You can also use shorter form that will perform only one thumbnailing operation per statement using *HTTP Thumbnailer*'s single thumbnail API:
+You can also use shorter form that will perform only one thumbnailing operation per statement using [HTTP Thumbnailer](https://github.com/jpastuszek/httpthumbnailer)'s single thumbnail API:

 ```sdl
 put ":operation" ":width" ":height" ":options" {